noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.11.9.

 A map showing the relative impact of human activity on the seafloor across different regions of the Southern California Bight, using the Benthic Response Index as an indicator.
-Data Source: K. Schiff/ [SCCWRP](https://www.sccwrp.org/); Map: [M. Cajandig/NOAA](https://channelislands.noaa.gov/contact/cajandig.html)
+Data Source: K. Schiff/ [SCCWRP](https://www.sccwrp.org/); Map credit: [M. Cajandig/NOAA](https://channelislands.noaa.gov/contact/cajandig.html).

 ### Details